Michel Henry

-Life and work

 Biography

 Michel Henry was born in Haiphong, French Indochina (now Vietnam), and he lived in French Indochina until he was seven years old.
 Following the death of his father, who was an officer in the French Navy, he and his mother settled in metropolitan France.
 While studying in Paris, he discovered a true passion for philosophy, which he decided to make his profession—he enrolled at the École Normale Supérieure, at the time part of the University of Paris.
 From June 1943 he was fully engaged with the French Resistance, joining the maquis of the Haut Jura under the code name of Kant.
 He often had to come down from the mountains in order to accomplish missions in Nazi-occupied Lyon, an experience of clandestinity that deeply marked his philosophy.

-At the end of the war he took the final part of the philosophy examination at the university, following which he wrote in 1963 a doctoral thesis from the University of Paris, titled L'essence de la manifestation (The Essence of Manifestation), under the direction of Jean Hyppolite, Jean Wahl, Paul Ricœur, Ferdinand Alquié, and Henri Gouhier.
+At the end of the war he took the final part of the philosophy examination at the university, following which he wrote a doctoral thesis at the University of Paris in 1963 (but eventually published in 1973), titled L'essence de la manifestation (The Essence of Manifestation), under the direction of Jean Hyppolite, Jean Wahl, Paul Ricœur, Ferdinand Alquié, and Henri Gouhier.
 His first book, on the Philosophy and Phenomenology of the Body, was completed in 1950.
 His first significant published work was on The Essence of Manifestation, to which he devoted long years of necessary research in order to surmount the main deficiency of all intellectualist philosophy, the ignorance of life as experienced.

 From 1960, Michel Henry was a professor of philosophy at the University of Montpellier, where he patiently perfected his work, keeping himself away from philosophical fashions and far from dominant ideologies.
 He died in Albi, France, at the age of eighty.

 The sole subject of his philosophy is living subjectivity, which is to say the real life of living individuals.
 This subject is found in all his work and ensures its deep unity in spite of the diversity of themes he tackled.
 It has been suggested that he proposed the most profound theory of subjectivity in the Twentieth Century.

-Presentation of Henry's philosophy
+Philosophy

 A phenomenology of life

 The work of Michel Henry is based on Phenomenology, which is the study of the phenomenon.
 The English/German/Latinate word "phenomenon" comes from the Greek "phainomenon" which means "that which shows itself by coming into the light".
 The everyday understanding of phenomenon as appearance is only possible as a negative derivation of this authentic sense of Greek self-showing.
 The object of phenomenology is not however something that appears, such as a particular thing or phenomena, but the act of appearing itself.
 Henry's thought led him to a reversal of Husserlian phenomenology, which acknowledges as phenomenon only that which appears in the world, or exteriority.
 Henry counterposed this conception of phenomenality with a radical phenomenology of life.